-• July 1st to July 5th, 2024: All students present the results of their thesis work during the IMBRSea Annual Symposium, through an oral presentation (15 minutes) followed by a defense before a Jury and a debate including the public present (15 minutes).
+• End of June or first week of July 2025 (exact dates to be defined): All students present the results of their thesis work during the IMBRSea Annual Symposium, through an oral presentation (15 minutes) followed by a defense before a Jury and a debate including the public present (15 minutes).
 During the presentation, interaction with people who are not physically present in the room is possible through Video Conference.
 All the presentations are also recorded and broadcasted in real time.